Tamil Nadu Police Museum, Chennai

 Tamil Nadu Police Museum is a museum in Chennai, India.
 Located in Pantheon Road in the neighbourhood of Egmore, the museum was opened in September 2021.
-The museum has a repository of exhibits marking the passage of the state's law enforcement agency from colonial India to the modern day.
+The museum has a repository of exhibits marking the passage of the state's law enforcement agency from British Raj to the modern day.

 History

 The building was constructed in 1842 and originally owned by Arunagiri Mudaliar.
 In 1856, the structure and its outlying grounds covering a total of 14 acres were brought for ₹ 21,000 and was converted into the headquarters of the first Police Commissioner of Madras, Lieutenant-Colonel John Carne Boulderson.
 The building remained the Madras Commissioner's office until 2013.
 The building was initially about to be demolished.
 However, the Tamil Nadu Police Housing Corporation, Reach Foundation and Conservation Mainstream later considered the adaptive reuse of the building.
 Restoration works began in October 2020 and completed in 9 months.
 The heritage structure was converted into a museum in September 2021 at a cost of ₹ 64.7 million.